top of page

 Impact

 The department aims to provide pupils with skills.
-Product Design provides practical skills, building tool and machine confidence and design communication.
+Product Design provides practical skills building tool and machine confidence and design communication.
 Design and make requires the pupils to justify and communicate and create.
 Project work provides pupils with the opportunity to build transferable skills of teamwork, presentation skills and time management.
 The subject relates to real world issues and challenge the pupils to be part of the solution.

 Those moving on to KS4 build their specialist skills.
 Students have advanced to apprenticeships, Design and Engineering degrees with confidence in both their knowledge and practical ability.
 Our GCSE grades show some fantastic individual successes.
 Though A level is currently not running our final cohort achieved 100% A-C and are now studying courses from Architecture to Aeronautical Engineering with Pilot Studies.
 In previous years students have gone on to study Product Design, Civil Engineering, Interior Design and Furniture Design and Making.

-Technology Department: Product Design and Food Preparation & Nutrition Curriculum Structure
+Product Design and Food Preparation & Nutrition Curriculum Structure

 The Department supports the curriculum offer for Product Design and Food Preparation and Nutrition.